layanAltaleb/RentMySpot---Event-Seating-Rental-Platform/README.md

 ### Key Features:

 1. **User Registration:**
-   - Users can easily register for an account on RentMySpot, providing necessary details.
+   - Users can easily register for an account on RentMySpot, providing the necessary details.

 2. **User Authentication:**
    - Secure login and logout functionality to protect user accounts.